Swift raids

-The 2006 Swift raids were a coordinated effort by U.S. Immigration and Customs Enforcement (ICE) to detain and deport people who are present illegally.
+The 2006 Swift raids were a coordinated effort by United States Immigration and Customs Enforcement (ICE) to detain and deport undocumented workers at Swift & Company meatpacking plants.

 On Tuesday, December 12, 2006, ICE raided six Swift & Company meatpacking plants in the midwestern and southwestern United States.
 Workers were detained in central areas of these plants, where they were searched and interrogated.
 About 1,300 workers, accused of immigration violations and identity theft, were arrested and bused to detention facilities; most were deported.

 ICE's "Operation Wagon Train", which culminated in the Swift raids, represented a new stage of immigration enforcement.
 The operation marked the beginning of increased workplace actions, as well as the special targeting of illegal immigrants who were also accused of crimes.
 It was the largest workplace immigration raid in U.S. history.

 Background

 Illegal aliens make up an estimated 4.6 percent of the US workforce.
 At Swift & Co. meatpackers (purchased soon after the raids by JBS S.A.), those arrested during the raid were 10% of the company's workforce.
 Because only illegal aliens from the first shift were arrested, the actual proportion may have been substantially higher.